CodeStormNinja/when-and-weather/README.md

 - The **front-end layer**, with an app developed with React to display the UI for users.
 - The **back-end domain layer**, with an API that deals with the business logic and decision-making to give a cleaner and more purposeful description for the users, developed with Java.
 - The **data layer**, with an API that translates the location query into specific coordinates (globally) and checks the weather for that location and date/time inputs, developed with Python.
+Data form this layer is gathered using NASA's POWER API (Prediction Of Worldwide Energy Resources) for historical data and Open-Meteo's API for weather forecasting

 ---